keefeere/keefeere.me/content/blog/comma/index.md

 5. **Traffic jam behavior:** No "Stopped" message requiring you to press buttons or gas.
 The car waits as long as needed in traffic and moves when the car ahead moves, with no timeout that I've noticed.
-6. **Driver monitoring:** If you fall asleep, the system beeps and gently brakes to a full stop, disabling cruise control.
+6. **Driver monitoring:** If you fall asleep, the system beeps and gently brakes, disabling cruise control.
 7. **Phone usage detection:** It detects when you use your phone and alerts you.
 8. **Speed reduction on curves:** After some calibration, it can reduce speed based on map or visual data for sharp turns.
 Not always perfectly early, but on